enricosada/paket-netcore-testing/README.md

 ## KNOWN ISSUES

-- [] no unix/mac for now. but `./paket-temp-boostrapper/paket-files/bin/paket` works as shell script to invoke
+- [ ] no unix/mac for now. but `./paket-temp-boostrapper/paket-files/bin/paket` works as shell script to invoke.